My debtors are slow, or won't pay me...

 Q: "We can only pay you when a large debtor pays us"

-A: Ask if they know about s123 and s214 Insolvency Act 1986 (insolvency test and wrongful trading) write pointing this out.
+A: Ask if they know about s123 and s214 Insolvency Act 1986 (insolvency test and wrongful trading).
+Write to them, pointing this out.
 Tell them to look at our website www.companyrescue.co.uk.
 Refuse to supply until an agreement for payment is reached.

 Q: "The person responsible for payments is away"